 A simple strategy allows you to be flexible with your finances and assets.

 When your plan is simple, it is easier to spot issues.
-If you find a problem with one of your assets, you adjust.
-Some examples of adjustments you might need to make are:
+If you find a problem with one of your assets, you can make adjustments.
+Some examples of adjustments you might need to make are as follows:

 - Changing shares of the companies you trade